Emmanuel-Roy/Emoo-Boy/README.md

   * Real Time Clock Support
   * Implement Sound.
   * Implement Gameboy Color Compatibility.
-  * Make a physical device using a Raspberry Pi Zero with a custom PCB and Casing.
+  * Make a physical device, hopefully around the size of a credit card, using a Raspberry Pi Zero with a custom PCB and Casing.

 ## My Process and Challenges.